 They also had to contend with the constant threat of invasion by foreign powers, including the Seleucids and the Romans.

-The decree inscribed on the Rosetta Stone is a royal edict that was issued in Memphis, the capital of Egypt at the time, in 196 BCE.
+The decree inscribed on the Rosetta Stone is a royal edict that was issued in Memphis, an important city in Egypt, in 196 BCE.

 It was written in three scripts, as mentioned earlier, to ensure that all sections of Egyptian society could read and understand it.

-The Ancient Greek script was used for the ruling class, the Demotic script was used for the middle class, and the hieroglyphs were used for the priesthood and the educated elite.
+Typically, the ancient Greek script was used for the ruling class, the Demotic script was used in common writing and legal documents, and the hieroglyphs were used for the priesthood and the educated elite.

 The decree itself is not particularly significant from a historical perspective, as it deals mainly with the issue of tax exemptions for the priesthood.